xLightsSequencer/xLights/README.txt

    -- bug (keith)  Rework unmask again as the last rework only handled pure black ... this version restores the old unmask which doesnt really unmask and adds a true unmask.
-   -- enh (keith)  Add ESC key to cancel of render all -- bug (keith)  Fix transparent GIFs not rendering correctly 2018.23 July 27, 2018
+   -- enh (keith)  Add ESC key to cancel of render all -- bug (keith)  Fix transparent GIFs not rendering correctly -- enh (keith)  Add "Play specified playlist if not playing <playlist name>" and "Play specified playlist if nothing playing <playlist name>" commands to xSchedule
+   -- enh (dkulp)  Introduce multithreading to layer blending 2018.23 July 27, 2018
    -- enh (gil)    Increase DMX Effect/Panel to 40 channels.
    -- enh (gil)    Changed the default channel assignments for the Skulltronix Skull option so that you can set